sarah-melton/github-portfolio/README.md

 \## About Me

-I am particularly interested in accessible, user-focused analysis that helps turn complex data into clear business insights and better decision-making.
+I am particularly interested in delivering accessible analysis that helps turn complex data into clear business insights and better decision-making.